Robert Harvey (Clwyd politician)

-Robert Lambart Harvey (born 21 August 1953) is a British Conservative Party politician, journalist and well known historian and author.
+Robert Lambart Harvey (born 21 August 1953) is a British Conservative Party politician, journalist, historian, and author.

-Education
+Biography

 Harvey was educated at Eton College and later at Christ Church, Oxford University where he obtained a BA in 1974 and MA in 1978.

-Journalism

 Harvey was foreign affairs lead writer for the Daily Telegraph (1987-1991) and assistant editor of The Economist (1981-1983).

-Politics

 Harvey first stood for Parliament, unsuccessfully, at Caernarvon in October 1974, where he was beaten by the future leader of Plaid Cymru, Dafydd Wigley.
 Five years later he contested Merioneth, once again being beaten by a Plaid Cymru incumbent, Dafydd Elis-Thomas.
 In the Conservative landslide of 1983 general election, he was elected to the House of Commons as MP for Clwyd South-West.
 He became a member of the House of Commons Foreign Affairs Committee.
 He served for one term before his defeat at the 1987 election by the Labour candidate Martyn Jones.

-Think tanks

 He was a member of the Wilton Park council (1984-1988) and a member of the advisory board of the Woodrow Wilson Chair of International Politics (1985-1992).
 He is an active member of the Caux Round Table.

-Author

-Robert Harvey is a prolific historian and author.
-In 2007 he edited and introduced the book entitled The World Crisis: The Way Forward after Iraq with works by Jimmy Carter, Henry Kissinger, George Shultz, Geoffrey Howe, Michael Heseltine, Zbigniew Brzezinski, Brent Scowcroft, Sam Nunn, Dick Lugar as well as himself.
-He has been translated into several languages and some of his titles have been widely read.
+Harvey is a historian and author.
+In 2007 he edited and introduced the book entitled The World Crisis: The Way Forward after Iraq.
+His works have been translated into several languages.

 The 2009 British film Endgame directed by Pete Travis is based upon Harvey's book The Fall of Apartheid: The Inside History from Smuts to Mbeki.